 \section{Introduction}

-Dark matter (DM) is an integral constituent to explain the movement of stars and galaxies in the universe~\cite{DMRotation} but has only been measured in an indirect way.
+Dark matter (DM) is an integral constituent to explain the movement of stars and galaxies in the universe~\cite{DMRotation} but it has only been observed indirectly.
 However, direct detection experiments excluded a large parameter space especially for heavy DM candidates.
 This triggers the need for experiments that are sensitive in not excluded regions~\cite{cosinusAngloher} as well as an increasing interest on light DM.

-To be sensitive on light DM, the event signature of the scattering of DM candidates with electrons is studied instead of the scattering process on target nuclei~\cite{EssigDirect}.
-The target and at the same time sensing material of the DANAE experiment is silicon.
-Single electrons, that interact with DM candidates are excited into the conduction band of the semiconductor by a minimal energy transfer of \SI{1,12}{\electronvolt} --- the bandgap of silicon.
-To minimize background signals from thermal excitation and environmental radiation, the device has to be cooled down to temperatures of about \SI{140}{\kelvin}, and needs to be shielded from radiation sources.
+To be sensitive to light DM, the event signature of the scattering of DM candidates on electrons is studied instead of the scattering process on target nuclei~\cite{EssigDirect}.
+The target and, at the same time, sensing material of the DANAE experiment is silicon.
+Single electrons, that interact with DM candidates are excited into the conduction band of the semiconductor by a minimum energy transfer of \SI{1,12}{\electronvolt} --- the bandgap of silicon.
+The excited electrons are collected, stored and read out to measure the deposited energy.
+To minimize background signals from thermal excitation and environmental radiation, the device has to be cooled down to temperatures of about \SI{140}{\kelvin} and needs to be shielded from radiation sources.